amazonpay-labs/amazonpay-sample-app-v2/android/README.md

 </body>
 ```

-The URL that triggers Applinks with the URL parameter specified at the time of access is specified in the "id="nextButton"" link.
+The URL that triggers Applinks with the URL parameter specified at the time of access is specified in the "nextButton" link.
 With this mechanism, if Applinks is not triggered, this screen will be displayed.
-By tapping on the "next" link, the user can ensure that the conditions are met and the Applinks are triggered.
+By tapping on the "next" link, you can ensure that the conditions are met and the Applinks are triggered.

 ## Purchase page